Table of Contents

 The Cristofori piano looked and sounded quite different from the modern one we know.
 He decided that instead of the strings being plucked, as with the harpsichord, it would create more variety in dynamics if the strings were struck with hammers.
 Watch this video recorded at the Royal Academy of Music museum of pianos.
 It gives an in-depth look at the inside of an early piano and you can hear the difference in instruments as they were developed.

-The popularity of the piano throughout Europe
+The evolution of the piano

 If you’re mildly curious to know what the smallest piano in the world, this is probably it!